Frequently Asked Questions - FAQ

 6. Transport functions are fully tested.
 This includes the ability to Play, Pause, Forward Search, Reverse Search, Fast Forward to the end, and Rewind to the beginning.
 This validates that all moving parts including gears and belts are fully functional.

-7. All front-panel buttons are remote control buttons are tested.
+7. All front-panel buttons and remote control buttons are tested.

 8. On combos with a DVD drive, the laser lens is cleaned, DVD tray is verified for opening and closing, and moving parts in the DVD drive are re-lubricated when necessary.